ROCm/omnitrace/docs/how-to/instrumenting-rewriting-binary-application.rst

 -----------------------------------

-Many applications bundle the bulk of their functionality into one or more dynamic libraries and have a relatively simple main which links to these libraries and simply serves as the "driver" for setting up the workflow.
-If you binary rewrite your executable and find there is insufficient info because of this, you can either switch to runtime instrumentation or binary rewrite the libraries of interest.
+Many applications bundle the bulk of their functionality into one or more dynamic libraries and have a relatively simple ``main`` which links to these libraries and serves as the "driver" for setting up the workflow.
+If you perform a binary rewrite of an executable like this and find there is insufficient information, you can either switch to runtime instrumentation or perform a binary rewrite on the relevant libraries.

-Support for standalone binary rewriting of a dynamic library without binary rewriting the executable is a beta feature.
+Support for stand-alone binary rewriting of a dynamic library without a binary rewrite of the executable is a beta feature.
 In general, it is supported as long as the library contains the ``_init`` and ``_fini`` symbols but these symbols are not standardized to the extent of ``main`` in an executable.

-The recommended workflow is as follows:
+Here is the recommended workflow for the binary rewrite of a library:

 #.
-Determine the names of the dynamically linked libraries of interest via ``ldd``
+Determine the names of the dynamically linked libraries of interest using ``ldd``
 #.
 Generate a binary rewrite of the executable
 #.
 Generate a binary rewrite of the desired libraries with the same base name as the
-   original library, e.g. ``libfoo.so.2`` instead of ``libfoo.so`` (Output the instrumented library into a different folder than the original library)
+   original library, e.g. ``libfoo.so.2`` instead of ``libfoo.so`` (output the instrumented library into a different folder than the original library)

 #.
-Prefix the ``LD_LIBRARY_PATH`` executable with the output folder from 3
+Prefix the ``LD_LIBRARY_PATH`` executable with the output folder from the previous step
 #.
-Verify via ``ldd`` that the instrumented executable resolves the location of the instrumented library
+Use ``ldd`` to verify that the instrumented executable can resolve the location of the instrumented library

 Binary rewrite of a library example
 -----------------------------------